 Digital Well-Being at Work

 The Assistant Professorship for Communication Science is part of the Institute of Labor Market and Socioeconomics at the School of Business, Economics and Society of the FAU.
-The professorship investigates the positive and negative consequences of digital communication (e.g., via smartphones and social media) for mental health/well-being as well as self-regulation (e.g., usage habits and self-control).
-The current research focusses on users’ digital well-being at the interface of work and leisure, for instance, digital stress or using media to procrastinate during work from home.
+The professorship investigates the positive and negative consequences of digital communication (e.g., via smartphones and social media) for users’ mental health/well-being and self-regulation (e.g., usage habits and self-control).
+The current research focusses on users’ digital well-being at the interface of work and leisure, for instance, digital stress, availability pressures, or using media to procrastinate during work from home.

 In his research, Adrian Meier works theory-driven, with a focus on media psychological and quantitative empirical approaches.
 Methodological foci are short-term longitudinal designs (diary & experience sampling studies), systematic literature reviews (scoping review, overviews, meta-analyses), and fostering open science practices (e.g., preregistration).